Global CO2 emissions rebound to near pre-pandemic levels: study | DW | 04.11.2021

 The rebound has mainly been a result of harmful carbon dioxide emitted from coal and gas-fired power plants, the report said.

-Researchers at the organization said they expected emissions to rise after noticing a dip during the pandemic year, but the increase was "bigger than expected."
+Researchers said they expected emissions to rise after noticing a dip during the pandemic year, but the increase was "bigger than expected."

 "We were expecting to see some rebound.
 What surprised us was the intensity and rapidity of the rebound," said Pierre Friedlingstein, the main author of the report and a climate modeling researcher at the University of Exeter.